-The Panasonic Lumix DC-GH5s and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in January 2018 and April 2017.
-Both the GH5s and the A9 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5s) and a full frame sensor.
-The Panasonic has a resolution of 9.9 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DC-GH5s and the Sony Alpha A9 are two digital cameras that were announced, respectively, in January 2018 and April 2017.
+Both the GH5s and the A9 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5s) and a full frame (A9) sensor.
+The Panasonic has a resolution of 9.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably smaller (10 percent) than the Panasonic GH5s.
 However, the A9 is slightly heavier (2 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.